ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Windows 10 provides support for several wireless networking technologies that allow devices to connect to a wireless network.
 The two most popular technologies supported in Windows currently are Wi-Fi and Mobile Broadband networking.

 802.1x ensures that only appropriate users or devices can connect to a protected network and that data is secure at the radio transmission level.
-The Single Sign-On (SSO) feature executes Layer 2 network authentication at the appropriate time given the network security configuration, integrating with the user’s Windows logon experience.
+The Single Sign-On (SSO) feature executes Layer 2 network authentication at the appropriate time given the network security configuration, integrating with the user's Windows logon experience.

 Table 83 Networking Design Decisions for all agencies and implementation types.